ficalindie/ChatCuddhi/README.md

 # ChatCuddhi
-First raw attempt in creating a griko-based chatbot
+🤖 First raw attempt in creating a griko-based chatbot/translator to italian.